Pluggable-Transports/Pluggable-Transports-website/_pages/privacy-policy.md

 - Presenters will be given the option to record their sessions.
 If a session is recorded, this will be clearly stated to participants.
 Chat and participant logs will not be shared.
 - While we do not ask that you use your real name, we do ask that you identify yourself to organizers.

-For other privacy concerns, please see our Code of Conduct, the Internews Privacy Policy, and the [Internews data retention policy] (https://internews.org/data-retention-policy/).
-If you have any other questions, please reach out to srizvi@internews.org.
+For other privacy concerns, please see our Code of Conduct, the Internews Privacy Policy, and the [Internews data retention policy](https://internews.org/data-retention-policy/).
+If you have any other questions, please reach out to [srizvi@internews.org](mailto:srizvi@internews.org).